redaxo/docs/socket.md

 <a name="settimeout"></a>
 ### setTimeout
 `setTimeout($timeout)`
-Übergibt die gewünschte Timeout Zeit in s oder ms
+Übergibt die gewünschte Timeout-Zeit in s oder ms

 <a name="addbasicauthorization"></a>
 ### addBasicAuthorization